myriamcharfeddine/SAR-ADA_website_2/index.md

 Here, $$a_1$$ and $$a_2$$ are constants.
 In this case, we set $$a_1= a_2 = 0.5$$, as we consider both rating and revenue equally important.
 However, if someone wanted to prioritize either revenue or rating, the constants could be adjusted accordingly.
 <br />
 <br />
 Using the rank of revenue and rating ensures equal weighting between the two metrics, even if the revenue values are significantly large.
 For example, a movie with the highest revenue in the dataset will have $$\text{rank}(\text{Net Box Office Revenue}) = 1$$.
 However, if it is the lowest-rated movie, regardless of how large its revenue is $$\text{rank}(\text{Rating}) = 0$$ In this case, the success metric would be of 0.5.
-This ranking approach prevents the success metric from being disproportionately influenced by very high revenue figures, ensuring that both factors contribute fairly to the final score.
+This ranking approach prevents the success metric from being disproportionately influenced by very high revenue figures, ensuring that both factors contribute fairly to the final score..
 <br />
 <br />
 <br />